Factbox: Iran nuclear row - could U.N. sanctions return?

 Most U.N. sanctions were removed in January 2016 when the deal - formally called the Joint Comprehensive Plan of Action (JCPOA) - was implemented.

-The United States last year pulled out of the accord - signed along with Iran, Britain, China, France, Germany, Russia - saying it did not go far enough, and did not address Iran’s missile program or its behavior in the Middle East.
+The United States last year pulled out of the accord - signed along with Iran, Britain, China, France, Germany and Russia - saying it did not go far enough, and did not address Iran’s missile program or its behavior in the Middle East.

-Under the deal’s dispute process, Iran could argue the U.S. withdrawal and Washington’s sanctions campaign “constitutes significant non-performance” and “treat the unresolved issue as grounds to cease performing its commitments.”
+Under the deal’s dispute process, Iran could argue the U.S. withdrawal and Washington’s sanctions campaign constitute “significant non-performance” and “treat the unresolved issue as grounds to cease performing its commitments”.

 Iran also argues that a reduction in its commitment is not a violation because, under a separate provision, the agreement said: “Iran has stated that it will treat such a re-introduction or re-imposition of the sanctions ... or such an imposition of new nuclear-related sanctions, as grounds to cease performing its commitments under this JCPOA in whole or in part.”